DoctorMcKay/node-steam-user/README.md

 provide a code every time you login.
 By default, steam-user will automatically save your machine auth tokens in your [data directory](#datadirectory), but you can also manage them yourself by listening for the [`machineAuthToken`](#machineauthtoken) event and providing the token as a `machineAuthToken` property when you log on.

-#### Legacy Authentication

-steam-user will use *legacy authentication* to log onto Steam in either of these cases:

-- You are using a steam-user older 4.28.0 and are not using a refresh token
-- You are using steam-user 4.28.0 or later but are running a Node.js version older than 12.22.0

-The official Steam client no longer uses legacy authentication, so the backend may drop support for it at any time.
-Additionally, legacy authentication uses login keys, [which are no longer being issued](#login-key-deprecation).

-If you are using steam-user 4.28.0 or later and Node.js 12.22.0 or later, then even if you call `logOn()` with an account name and password, steam-user will use the modern authentication system to log on.

-Legacy authentication is deprecated, and will be removed in the next major steam-user release.

-#### Login Key Deprecation

-Steam appears to no longer issue login keys.
-This has implications for you if you're using [legacy authentication](#legacy-authentication):

-- The [`loginKey`](#loginkey) event will no longer be emitted
-- If using mobile 2FA, steam-user can no longer reconnect to Steam following a connection drop without having a valid 2FA code

-For the sake of backward compatibility, if you call `logOn()` with an account name and password and specify `rememberPassword: true` in an environment that supports modern authentication, then the `loginKey` event will be emitted, but instead of containing a login key, it will contain a refresh token.
-You may pass this refresh token to the `loginKey` property in `logOn()` as if it were a login key, and it will be used as a refresh token.

-**This is strictly offered for backward compatibility.
-Both the `loginKey` event and `loginKey` property in `logOn()` are deprecated and will be removed in the next major steam-user release.**

 ### logOff()